Great website you have here. It’s very informational and helped me gain a better understanding of diamonds.

 For the other 2 G colored diamonds you had chosen, they do lie in the higher clarity grades and you are effectively going to pay for a feature that you or your future wife to be can’t appreciate with the naked eye.

-With the setting costing around $400, it leaves us about $1200 to work around for the diamond. ($1300 if you decide to go for 14k white gold for your setting)
+With the engagement ring setting costing you around $400, it leaves us about $1200 to work around for the diamond. ($1300 if you decide to go for 14k white gold for your setting)

 Here are 2 other great looking stones I would recommend you to consider:

-They are bigger stones ( > 0.50 carats ) that will face up white when set.
+They are slightly bigger stones ( > 0.50 carats ) and both will face up white when set.

 Hope this helps.